iFactory3D/Firmware/README.md

 - Start printer and wait
 - You're finished!

+You can find a more detailled explanation in the filelist above, called "Quick setup"

 # This repository is just a copy of the official Marlin, with Tronxy X5SA (and variants) pre-configured.

 # Marlin 3D Printer Firmware